 FIGURE 2.
-Trends in modeled survey NPUE by Biological Region, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in modeled survey NPUE by Biological Region, 1993-2021.
+Percentages indicate the change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.

-Modelled survey WPUE (including all sizes of Pacific halibut captured by the FISS) increased by 2% from 2019 to 2020 (Figure 4).
-This increase, relative to the trend observed for NPUE, indicates that somatic growth was slightly more important to stock productivity in 2020 than the numbers of younger fish entering the age arrange selected by the FISS.
-Biological Region 3 showed the largest individual increase of 7% and IPHC Regulatory Area 3B showed the largest decrease, 16% from 2019 to 2020 (Figure 5).
-Trends in modelled legal-size (above the 32 inch (81.3 cm) minimum size limit; O32) WPUE were similar to those for the modelled WPUE of all sizes of Pacific halibut captured by the FISS, although in general the trends were slightly more pronounced, both up and down (Figures 6 and 7).
+Estimated survey WPUE (including all sizes of Pacific halibut captured by the FISS) increased by 13% from 2020 to 2021 (Figure 4).
+This reduced trend relative to that for NPUE indicates that recruitment of younger fish is contributing more to current stock productivity than somatic growth of fish already over the legal minimum size limit.
+Biological Region 3 showed the largest individual estimated increase of 25% and Biological Region 4 showed the largest decrease, -4% from 2020 to 2021.
+Individual IPHC Regulatory Areas ranged from a 64% increase in 3B to an 8% decrease in 4A (Figure 5).
+Trends in modelled legal-size (above the 32 inch, 81.3 cm, minimum size limit; O32) WPUE were similar to those for the modelled WPUE of all sizes of Pacific halibut captured by the FISS, although in general the trends were slightly less pronounced, both up and down (Figures 6 and 7).
 Time series tables of modelled survey catch rates are available online.

 FIGURE 3.
-Trends in modelled survey NPUE by IPHC Regulatory Area, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in survey NPUE estimated from the space-time modelling by IPHC Regulatory Area, 1993-2021.
+Percentages indicate the estimated change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.

 FIGURE 4.
-Trends in modelled survey WPUE by Biological Region, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in survey WPUE estimated from the space-time modelling by Biological Region, 1993-2021.
+Percentages indicate the estimated change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.

 FIGURE 5.
-Trends in modelled survey WPUE by IPHC Regulatory Area, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in survey WPUE estimated from the space-time modelling by IPHC Regulatory Area, 1993-2021.
+Percentages indicate the estimated change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.

 FIGURE 6.
-Trends in modelled survey legal (O32) WPUE by Biological Region, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in survey legal (O32) WPUE estimated from the space-time modelling by Biological Region, 1993-2021.
+Percentages indicate the estimated change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.

 FIGURE 7.
-Trends in modelled survey legal (O32) WPUE by IPHC Regulatory Area, 1993-2020.
-Percentages indicate the change from 2019 to 2020.
+Trends in survey legal (O32) WPUE estimated from the space-time modelling by IPHC Regulatory Area, 1993-2021.
+Percentages indicate the estimated change from 2020 to 2021.
 Shaded zones indicate 95% credible intervals.